microbiome/course_2021_radboud/beta.md

 ## Examples of PCoA with different settings

-After estimating beta diversity we can vizualize sample similarity with dimension reduction techniques such as Principal Coordinate Analysis (PCoA).
+After estimating beta diversity we can visualize sample similarity with dimension reduction techniques such as Principal Coordinate Analysis (PCoA).